Hawkynt/LearnCoding/README.md

 #### Single Projects

 - **Calculator Project:** Begin by implementing basic operations such as addition, subtraction, multiplication, and division.
 Enhance your calculator by handling invalid input and supporting more complex expressions.
 This project reinforces your understanding of basic syntax and logic.
+- **Meta-Information:** Learn how to set author, description and copyright information for your executable.

 #### Multi-Interdependent Projects